 Object properties are animated with the help of keyframes.
 A keyframe is a frame in which the change of the object property is defined.
 The property values between two keyframes are interpolated, i.e. automatically calculated to be distributed along this span.
 By default, this distribution is an even span.

-When the first keyframe is created for some property, the animation channel for this property becomes active on timeline.
+When the first keyframe is created for some property, the animation channel for this property becomes active on the timeline.
 To create a simple animation, at least two keyframes are needed – one for the initial property value, and another one for the new value.
 For more elaborated animations you can add extra keyframes between the start and end keyframes.

 Creating an Animation Channel